pkarun/houseconstructionguide.com/content/posts/added-electrical-labour-contract-agreement-template.md

 Currently, I don't have any separate sales page for these.
 I focus on adding content inside the member's area rather than writing a sales page for every guide.

-If you want these agreement templates, you can get them by joining the HCG All-Access Pass.
+If you want these agreement templates, you can get them [by joining the HCG All-Access Pass](https://houseconstructionguide.com/products/#all-access-pass)